xvrrr/AI-Creator/readme.md

 <a href="https://www.bilibili.com/video/BV1TmZ6YjEvV/" target='_blank'><img src="assets/joylife_cover.png" width="60%"></a>

-We used AI-Creator to generate a video adaptation of the opening chapters from *Joy of Life*.
+We used Agentic-AIGC to generate a video adaptation of the opening chapters from *Joy of Life*.
 Our agents analyzed the novel's text and automatically created a compelling video sequence by intelligently selecting and arranging relevant scenes from the TV series.

 📝 **Prompt:**
 ```